TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 ![Red variant](/day1/UseR/images/RunScript.png?width=30pc)

 {{% notice tip %}}
-💡: Get into a habit of saving your scripts after you create them.
+💡: Get into the habit of saving your scripts after you create them.
 Try to save them before running your code in case you write code that makes R crash which sometimes happens. 😣 &@#$!?#%
 {{% /notice %}}

 <https://www.rstudio.com/products/rstudio/features/>